Skip to main content

 Vibrio cholerae is a bacterium that is naturally found in coastal waters.
 It includes various serogroups.
 Two V. cholerae serogroups, O1 and O139, produce a toxin and cause cholera epidemics in some parts of the world.
 Other serogroups, known as V. cholerae non-O1/non-O139, can be found in coastal waters worldwide, including in BC.
 V. cholerae non-O1/non-O139 cause milder illness and have led to a small number of infections in BC.

-Information for Health Professionals
+Information for health professionals

 Vibrio cholerae is a bacterium that is naturally found in coastal waters.
 It includes various serogroups.

 Serogroups O1 and O139 usually produce the cholera toxin, which can cause severe diarrheal illness.
 These bacteria are the cause of cholera epidemics in other parts of the world.
-Occasionally, BC residents who traveled to affected countries may become sick with cholera.
+Occasionally, BC residents who travelled to affected countries may become sick with cholera.

 Other serogroups, known as V. cholerae non-O1/non-O139, can be found in coastal waters worldwide, including in BC.
 A small number of BC residents have become ill with V. cholerae non-O1/non-O139 after consuming contaminated BC seafood.
 These serogroups cause a milder diarrheal illness.
 Some can also cause skin or blood infections.
 In some cases, V. cholerae non-O1/non-O139 can produce the cholera toxin.
 This may result in more severe illness, but does not lead to cholera epidemics.